While you may have read plenty on the Financial Services Compensation Scheme, you may not know why it exists or what it does.

 Can the FSCS help me?

 Last year, the average pension scam cost the victim £91,000.
-As the FSCS compensation limit is just £50,000 it may be an unsuitable route for many.
+Although the FSCS compensation limit has been increased from £50,000 to £85,000 it may still be an unsuitable route for many.

 We are able to explore alternative routes such as litigation.
 You can read more on the benefits of seeking a solicitor’s help here.